iamgenechua/CS1010/README.md

 # CS1010
-Practicing CS1010 Questions in C to prepare for CS2100
+Practicing NUS's CS1010 Questions in C to prepare for NUS's CS2100

 All questions will be timed since I have completed a similar introductory programming course.